 When we do stop off in the UK, I am reunited with my loving family and girlfriend Gemma who wait so patiently for me to return.
-Depending on the amount of time at home, I usually squeeze in a visit to the local bars and nightclubs, many visits to the local Turkish, Japanese and Thai restaurants and consequently lots of trips to the gym!
+Depending on the amount of time at home, I usually squeeze in a visit to the local bars and nightclubs, many visits to the local Indian, Vietnamese and Thai restaurants and consequently lots of trips to the gym!

 Name: Timothy Wayne-Wright